berehovskyi/apex-stream/README.md

 ```

 Filter `input` allowing not blank strings, convert all the characters to uppercase, sort,
-skip the first element and return as list containing first 2 elements:
+skip the first element and return a list containing the first 2 elements:
 ```apex
 List<Object> input = new List<Object>{
         new Account(), 1, 1L, null, '  ', '', 'hello',